RandomMaerks/lexophiles-collection/README.md

 Largely coded in Python (the only language I know to an intermediate level).

+## How to run

+Download everything in the source code (pls) and run the `LexophilesCollection.py` file.
+Simple as that!

 ## Functionality

 Upon running the script, you will be met with the Menu screen, which will be your main navigation point.